Security requirements for using Partner Center or Partner Center APIs

 Do you have Office 365 users with licenses associated with your partner tenant?

-Before implementing any solution, we recommend that you determine what versions of Microsoft Office users in your partner tenant are using.
+Before implementing any solution, we recommend that you determine which versions of Microsoft Office users in your partner tenant are using.
 There's a chance your users will experience connectivity issues with applications like Outlook.
 Before enforcing MFA, it's important to ensure that you're using Outlook 2013 SP1, or later, and that your organization has modern authentication enabled.
 For more information, see Enable modern authentication in Exchange Online.

 Is there a policy preventing any of your users from using their mobile devices while working?

 It's important to identify any corporate policy that prevents employees from using mobile devices while working because it will influence what MFA solution you implement.
-There are solutions, such as the one provided through the implementation of Azure AD security defaults, that only allow the use of an authenticator app for verification.
+There are solutions, such as the one provided through the implementation of Microsoft Entra security defaults, that only allow the use of an authenticator app for verification.
 If your organization has a policy preventing the use of mobile devices, then consider one of the following options:

-Deploy a time-based one-time base password (TOTP) application that can run on secure system.
+• Deploy a time-based one-time base password (TOTP) application that can run on secure system.

 What automation or integration do you have to use user credentials for authentication?

-Control panel used to provision resources on behalf of your customers
+• Control panel used to provision resources on behalf of your customers

-Integration with any platform that is used for invoicing (as it relates to the CSP program) and supporting your customers
+• Integration with any platform that is used for invoicing (as it relates to the CSP program) and supporting your customers

-The above list isn't comprehensive, so it's important that you perform a complete assessment of any application or service in your environment that uses user credentials for authentication.
+The preceding list isn't comprehensive, so it's important that you perform a complete assessment of any application or service in your environment that uses user credentials for authentication.
 To contend with the requirement for MFA, you should implement the guidance in the Secure Application Model framework where possible.

 Accessing your environment